ericd-1qbit/the_temple/machine_learning/Exploratory Data Analysis.md

 - **Edit distance**: distance between strings

 ### Visualisation
+⚠️ Can be misleading.
+Check in particular axes and feature that is plotted.

 2d plots of data can reveal many characteristics of a dataset:
 - patterns, trends, outliers, weird shapes **Examples**: